JULY 1 - 22, 2023

 HOW TO APPLY

-All applicants are requested to submit a recent video or audio recordings that comprise 2 contrasting works representative of the student's current level and ability.
-The selections have to include: one aria from an oratorio or opera, and one art song in Italian.
+All applicants are requested to submit a recent video or audio recording that comprises 2 contrasting works representative of the student's current level and ability.
+The selections have to include: one aria from an oratorio or opera, and one art song.
 One of the selections has to be in Italian.
 Recordings have to be available for viewing on an online streaming website, such as YouTube.
 If a student is unable to upload their recordings, please email the festival directly for instructions on how to submit your recordings.
 All applicants should send recordings for their application to be considered complete and appropriately processed.

 COLLABORATIVE PIANO TUITION

 Includes lessons, coachings, daily Italian language classes, masterclasses, concerts, practice facilities, presentations, day trips, transportation from and to the Bologna airport and concert venues.
 Full tuition payment is due by May 1st, 2023.